 Paul Kwami, Musical Director and Mike Curb Jubilee Singers Endowed Chair.

 We toured several slave castles and recorded in Elmina Castle.
-You could literally feel, see and, within your own mind’s eye, hear the screams, hear the people trying to say in their native language, “Let me go,” “Send me home,” “Leave me alone.”
+You could literally feel, see and, within your own mind hear the screams, hear the people trying to say in their native language, “Let me go!,” “Send me home!,” “Leave me alone!”
 It was overwhelmingly powerful and deeply emotional.

 Kawana Williams, Soprano

 The recording of the “Sacred Journey” CD and DVD was done without audience inside the walls of Elmina Castle.
 The beauty and history of Africa set the stage for the Fisk Jubilee Singers.
-The ensemble sang in the voice of angels and allowed the crew to share a moment in time.
-Elmina Castle has now been forgiven of its horrid past thanks to the love of the Jubilee Singers’ voices.
+The ensemble sounded like angels and allowed the crew to share a moment in time.
+Elmina Castle has now been forgiven of its horrid past, thanks to the love of the Jubilee Singers’ voices.